CBS News Roundup: CBS Overnight News

 On June 25, 2015, Newsday reported that CBS News had decided to cancel Up to the Minute but planned on retaining the 3 a.m. timeslot for news programming.
 Up to the Minute ended its run after 23 years on September 18, 2015.
 The program was replaced three days later on September 21 by the CBS Overnight News.
 In terms of content, the show was largely unchanged from its predecessor, except it no longer had a dedicated anchor.
 Much of the program now consisted of repackaged segments from the CBS Evening News, introduced by its anchor using footage from the earlier broadcast.
 Other segments were linked by CBS News correspondents in secondary studios.

 CBS News Roundup

 In April 2024, alongside the announced rebranding of the CBS News streaming network as CBS News 24/7, CBS announced a new late-night newscast known as the CBS News Roundup, which would premiere in June, and air on the service at 1:00 a.m.
 ET/10 p.m.
 PT.
-The title is familiar to CBS News Radio listeners from its own daily evening newscast, the CBS World News Roundup.
+The title is familiar to CBS News Radio listeners from its long-running daily morning newscast, the CBS World News Roundup, which ran from 1938 until the radio network's closure in 2026.

 The Roundup premiered on May 29, 2024, also replacing the CBS Overnight News on the main network.
 When it debuted, Matt Pieper hosted on Mondays, and Shanelle Kaul for the remainder of the week.
 Since February 27, 2025, Jessi Mitchell has hosted every weekday.
-It is broadcast from Studio 57 (later Studio 55) at the CBS Broadcast Center, which had been the main home of the CBS News streaming network since 2022.
+It is broadcast from Studio 57 at the CBS Broadcast Center, which had been the main home of the CBS News streaming network since 2022.